 What Teachers Should Know

-Muscular dystrophy is a group of genetic (inherited) disorders that cause muscles to weaken over time.
+Muscular dystrophy (MD) is a genetic disorder that weakens muscles over time.
 It's caused by incorrect genetic information that prevents the body from making the proteins needed to build and maintain healthy muscles.

 There is no cure for muscular dystrophy.
-But doctors are working to improve muscle and joint function and slow muscle deterioration so people can live as actively and independently for as long as possible.
+But doctors are working to improve muscle and joint function and slow the rate of muscle damage so people with MD can live as actively and independently for as long as possible.

 There are different types of muscular dystrophy.
-Most start in childhood, but some don’t appear until early adulthood.
-Common types are:
+The two most common types are:

-• Duchenne MD is the most common and most severe form of muscular dystrophy.
-Boys with Duchenne usually begin to have problems around age 5 (girls can carry the gene that causes Duchenne, but usually have only mild symptoms).
+• Duchenne MD: This is the most common and most severe form of muscular dystrophy.
+Boys with Duchenne usually begin to have problems around age 5 (girls can carry the genetic mutation that causes Duchenne, but usually have only mild symptoms).
 Most boys with this form will need to use a wheelchair by age 12.
 The respiratory (breathing) muscles and heart muscle may weaken in the teen years.
-Some boys with Duchenne also have learning disabilities.
+Some boys with Duchenne also have learning problems.

-• Becker MD is similar to Duchenne but progresses more slowly.
+• Becker MD: This is similar to Duchenne but progresses more slowly.
 Symptoms usually begin during the teen years.

 Students with MD may: